ryanfiller/portfolio-svelte/src/routes/_content/blog/choosing-fonts/index.md

 ## Font Stacks

-## Talke about `prefers-reduced-data` and how it WOULD work if it existed yet
+## Talk about `prefers-reduced-data` and how it WOULD work if it existed yet

 <MkIIProgress imageUrl='/images/beta-screenshot-2.png' />